Program highlights for Galway, Ireland

 U.S. semester credit

-- Enjoy Galway’s lively summer festival season, including the Galway Film Fleadh, Ireland’s most prestigious film festival, and the Galway Arts Festival, one of the most vibrant celebrations of music, theatre, and arts in Europe.
+Live in a vibrant, cosmopolitan city with a thriving student culture.- Enjoy Galway’s lively summer festival season, including the Galway Film Fleadh, Ireland’s most prestigious film festival, and the Galway Arts Festival, one of the most vibrant celebrations of music, theatre, and arts in Europe.

-Why Study in Galway?
+Why study in Galway?